Houses in Kemnal Road

 First of all congratulations on a great website.
 Apologies if you already know this but Catherine Beatrice Hawes, the wife of Alexander Travers Hawes was the daughter of Henry and Harriet Honey the owners of Wyvelsfield?
 I have been researching the Honeys and another of their daughters died relatively young.
 Clara was married to Henry Gardiner and lived at Hurstmead in Eltham - I wonder too if she is buried at St Nicholas?
 Will try to find out.

-Catherine's death notice Times Tues 24 March 1891; On 23 inst at Nizels, Chislehurst aged 36, Catherine Beatrice dealy loved wife of Alexander Travers Hawes and youngest daughter of Henry Honey of Wyvelsfield Chislehurst.
+Catherine's death notice Times Tues 24 March 1891; On 23 inst at Nizels, Chislehurst aged 36, Catherine Beatrice dearly loved wife of Alexander Travers Hawes and youngest daughter of Henry Honey of Wyvelsfield Chislehurst.

 Incidentally: Hawes was grandson? of Dr William Hawes the co-founder of the Royal Humane Society and in the family tradition was a Chairman of the Society.
 His son Roderick 'Roddy' was Chairman too and died May 30 1980 (as far as I know was still a Chislehurst resident) He was educated Eton and Oxford.
 Joined the Royal Artillery TA and reached rank of Colonel in WW2.
 Was mentioned in Despatches and awarded the Order of Orange Nassau and the Croix de Guerre.